Alessia drifted, never quite reaching wakefulness.

 “Dionys.”

-Just his name, clipped and urgent.
-Odrian’s fingers hovered over Alessia’s brow—not quite touching, but close enough he could feel the heat radiating from her skin.
+Odrian’s fingers hovered over Alessia’s brow, not quite touching, but close enough to feel the heat of her skin.

 Dionys was moving before Odrian finished saying his name, his knees hitting the ground next to the bedroll.
 He pressed his palm to Alessia’s forehead before pulling back with a hissed curse.

 “Deep,” Dionys continued.
 He tossed the filthy bandage into the brazier, burning away the disease along with the ruined fabric.
-“She should have said something.”
+“She hid it.”

 “Hold her still.
 This is going to hurt.”

-He didn’t wait for acknowledgement or agreement, simply pulling his knife from its sheath.
+He didn’t wait for acknowledgment, pulling his knife from its sheath.
 He would have to remove her sutures first.

 He glanced at Stella, still asleep on the bedroll, debating whether he should wake her or let her sleep.
-Either way she would wake soon.
+She would wake soon.

-Either way, he’d be explaining why her mother was screaming.
+And he’d have to explain why her mother was screaming.

 He grabbed a nearby leather strop and worked it between Alessia’s teeth.